Verdify

 No one owns incident review or exception triage.

-The team wants set-and-forget automation.
+The team wants set-and-forget AI.

 Logs, review decisions, and workflow data are unavailable.